raphaellyv/odin-recipes/README.md

 ## Skills to complete it:

-- Repository creation on GitHub;
-- Project cloning;
-- HTML basics;
+- Git basics;
-- Commits.
+- HTML foundations.